ideacrew/ic-web/hugo/content/state-based-marketplace.md

 ---
-title: Health Benefits Marketplace
+title: State-Based Marketplace
-pageTitle: Health Benefits Marketplace Solutions
+pageTitle: State-Based Marketplace Solutions
 type: state-based-marketplace
-summary: A pioneer in the modular approach to developing Health Insurance Exchanges
+summary: A pioneer in the modular approach to developing State-Based Marketplaces
 ---